alanoursland/tr_xor/notes/separation_order_theory.md

 * Absolute value: $\operatorname{SepOrd}(\sigma) = 2$
 * Quadratic $z^2$: $\operatorname{SepOrd}(\sigma) = 2$

-It is worth noting that constant pieces are not strictly monotonic and do not contribute to the Separation Order.
-Neither do transition points.
+**Remark 2.1** Constant plateaus are counted together with the nearest monotonic interval, so Step/Heaviside and ReLU each contribute a single interval.

 ## 3. Core Principle: Monotonicity and Separation Order